-Robert Rostomily, MD is an Associate Professor of Neurological Surgery, and has an active neurosurgical practice focusing on skull base tumors.
+Robert Rostomily, MD is a Professor of Neurological Surgery, and has an active neurosurgical practice focusing on skull base tumors.
 His research focuses on genetic abnormalities in gliomas, using both animal models and human tissue.
 He has collaborative projects with Dr. Phillip Horner.
 His research is supported by a National Institutes of Health (NIH) grant.

 TWIST1 promotes invasion through mesenchymal change in human glioblastoma.